benlavender/homelab-docs/guides/CheatSheet.md

 az vm image list-skus --location <region> --publisher <Name> --offer <Name>
 # List all SKUs available under a specific offer, ie RHEL at a specific location:
 az vm image list-skus --location <region> --publisher RedHat --offer RHEL
+# List all images based on a specific SKU from the online list at a specific locations
+az vm image list --location <location> --sku <name> --all
 # Get an image from the Marketplace on based on it's URN at a specific location:
 az vm image show --urn <publisher:offer:sku:version> --location <region>
 # Get an image from the Marketplace on based on it's URN at a specific location that is the latest: